off-border/workflow-assist/README.md

 this will:

 1. update repository
-   if it's not cloned yet - clone repo if cloned - pull latest changes
+   if it's not cloned yet
+    - clone repo
+      if cloned
+    - pull latest changes
-2. copy repo to `~/tasks/TASK-1234` subdir
+2. copy the repo to `~/tasks/TASK-1234` subdir
-3. install dependencies
+3. install dependencies (using config.commands.installDeps command)
 4. create new branch, named `TASK-1234`
-    - or `task-1234` if lowecase specified in config
+    - or `task-1234` if the lowecase is specified in config

 ### make commit